Red Wine Vinaigrette Recipe

 • Extra Virgin Olive Oil: Ensure you're using extra virgin and not "ordinary" olive oil.

-• Dijon Mustard: This adds body and some kick.
+• Dijon Mustard: Adds body and a bit of kick.

-• Dried Oregano: This provides an earthy and pungent flavor.
+• Dried Herbs: Provide an earthy and pungent flavor.

-• Honey: The sweetness balances the acidity of the vinegar.
+• Honey: The sweetness balances the vinegar's acidity.

 How to Make This Red Wine Vinaigrette Recipe